Dr. Donia MOUNSEF

 Research centred in new approaches to and furthering the application of engineering to set construction.
 Particular interest in stage mechanics and new automation techniques for theatre production.
 Currently investigating sustainable production techniques for the theatre.

 Primary Teaching Areas: Technical Theatre, Stagecraft, Production Crew.

 Research is situated in the exploration and development of the stage manager’s role in a theatrical production.
 Formulating tools for extending the communication between the director, the actor and the stage manager within the context of a show rehearsal and performance.

 Professor, BFA Acting Production Coordinator

 Directs contemporary and original theatrical work.
 Also a dramaturge and director of new theatre and performance, working with playwrights and theatre teams.
 Specializes in participatory and community-based theatre, as a facilitator and director, and publishes based on this long standing practice.

 Primary Teaching Areas: Directing, Performer-Created Theatre, BFA Acting.
 Graduate Seminars in Directing, Popular and Community-Based Theatre.
 Graduate Supervision.

-Research is dedicated to the concept of total production design.
-Integrates architecture, silhouette, textural surface and projections to support performance.
+Research is dedicated to the philosophy of total production design.

 Research is the honing of musical, experiential, intuitive, technical, energetic and anatomical intelligence the body offers through dancing.
 By listening to the practical and paradoxical intelligence of the body, the dancer becomes scholar as the body's intelligence and intuition is a vibrant and sensual library.
 Making dance, dancing and discussing dance creates an open field for cross-pollination in art.